Tim-Maes/GraphR/README.md

 ### Core

 This project holds some core logic that we need in our solution.
-In the template, we have logic that wires up the custom handler system.
+In the template, we have logic that wires up the custom handler system and the method to register Dapper `IEntityMap<T>` registrations.

 ## Autowiring